KanarekLife/PasmanteriaFryderyka/tests/README.md

 ### Optional env variables:

 - `MOZ_HEADLESS` - set it to any value to run the tests in headless mode
+- `USE_CHROME` - set it to 1 to use Chrome instead of Firefox

 ### Running the tests